dwmuller/dotfiles/README.md

 ### Git for Windows: Links fail during install

-Check to make sure that MSYS is defined as described in the instructions, and that you're running ./install as admin.
+Check to make sure that MSYS is defined as described in the instructions, and that you're running ./setup-bash as admin or as a user with permission to create symbolic links.
+Otherwise, setup-bash tries to use hard links for files and junctions for directories.

 ### Visual Studio Code in WSL